atosti/fo3-perfect-character/README.md

 ## What is meant by "perfect"?

 This guide achieves a character with 100 in all skills, 10 in all SPECIAL stats and prioritizes all Damage increases, Damage Reduction, and VATS improvement perks.
-There are only 2 perks that don't perfectly fit that mold: Strong Back and Silent Running.
-If you want to swap these two out for something else, go ahead.
+To achieve this, the Broken Steel DLC is required.
+Moreover, 2 of the perks I pick don't perfectly fit this mold: Strong Back and Silent Running.
+If you want to swap these two out for something else, go ahead, but I explain my reasoning for them later on in this guide.

 ### Skillpoint Breakdown
 1. There are 13 skills in Fallout 3, raising them each to level 100 requires a total of **1300 points**.